-This lab will require students to learn and apply field and lab techniques common in the field of wildlife biology such as mark and capture techniques, radio telemetry, chemical immobilization and necropsy procedures.
-Field trips and review of current literature in applied techniques will be included.
-CO-REQUISITE: BIO4200
+This lab will require students to learn and apply field and lab techniques common in the field of wildlife biology such as mark and capture techniques, radio telemetry, chemical immobilization and

 BIO4220: Vertebrate Zoology (4)

 This course involves the in-depth study of the classes of vertebrates with emphasis placed on morphological and physiological grades of organization.
 The evolution, geographic distribution and taxonomy of local vertebrates are also stressed.
 Independent student investigations will be designed, performed and presented.
 One three-hour laboratory period per week with laboratory fee.
 PREREQUISITE: BIO2400, restricted to juniors and seniors majoring in biology.